jlewis92/DevToArticleRepo/markdown/dev/devOpenSearchDashboard.md

   --version                 Display version information.
 ```

-As I said, I can also run this as a Docker container and I've got some vague ideas to link it into a docker compose so that I can run everything together:
+As I said, I can also run this as a Docker container, and I've got some vague ideas to link it into a docker compose so that I can run everything together:

 ![Full Docker Desktop](../assets/dev/analyticsDashboard/fullDockerDesktop.png)